maartencorpel/tracks-web/IMPROVEMENTS.md

 ---

-This comprehensive improvement plan provides a structured approach to enhancing the Spot Join web application across security, user experience, features, and code quality dimensions.
+This comprehensive improvement plan provides a structured approach to enhancing the Tracks Match web application across security, user experience, features, and code quality dimensions.
 Prioritize based on business impact and technical risk.